 In some cases, you have manufacturers that claim that creatine ethyl ester is superior to any other form of creatine available.

-And while you can find some evidence suggesting that it is better absorbed by the body, there’s a study comparing it to creatine monohydrate, and the conclusion was that creatine ethyl ester performs worse in terms of increasing creatine content in the body.
+And while you can find some evidence suggesting that it is better absorbed by the body, there’s a study comparing it to creatine monohydrate, and the conclusion was that creatine ethyl ester performs worse to increase creatine content in the body.

 For that reason, it’s not recommended that you take creatine ethyl ester.